Viima-R/ParkkiRadio/Documentation/Memos/weekly_reports.md

 # Week 9

 Second meeting with our tutor teacher for cathing up.
-Realezing that the product works in a way, but the problem practical usage percist.
+Realezing that the product works in a way, but the problem for practical usage percist.

 ## Field research

+- proposals for venues: Tripla parking, Lidl parking in Teollisuuskatu, Lidl in 4. linja...